 Intervention of an association for the promotion of girls in tech The association Femme@numérique ("woman@digital") promotes the place of women in the digital sector.
 They act with young girls in schools to demystify the digital world.
 Through collaborative workshops, educational kits, role models and opportunities to meet, they give girls the desire to discover and orient themselves towards digital professions.
 They give the spotlight to women in tech and thus highlights the plurality and wealth of careers, job, experiences and motivation.
-This association want to prove for the students that girls can have a job in the digital, like boys.
+This association wants to prove for female students that girls can succeed in a job in the digital world, just as well as boys.
 Problems to be solved with this GP The digital sector is growing rapidly and has a worldwide talent gap.
-However, there are very few women among the professionals and candidates.
+However, there are very few women among the candidates and carrier.
 Showing girls and young women that they can find their place in these professions would make it possible to diversify the profession and overcome the lack of profiles.

-- Bring together associations present in different parts of the country to create a collective - Bring women from these associations who live their job with passion in the digital world and involve them, as models roles, as close as possible to young girls to come to the classes and show that digital technology is not reserved for men - produce, like the association, videos of students in digital technology, to show their careers - Create, like the association, videos "Cassons les codes" (Let's break the codes) to show that digital is accessible to all (in France, the episodes were: 1.
+- Bring together associations present in different parts of the country to create a collective - Bring women from these associations who work with passion in the digital world and involve them as role models, to build on relationships with young girls in order to show that digital technology is not just reserved for men. - produce, like the association, videos of students in digital technology, to show their careers - Create, like the association, videos "Cassons les codes" (Let's break the codes) to show that a digital carrier is accessible to all (in France, the episodes were: 1.
 Let's break the codes, digital is for girls! ; 2.
 Let's break the codes, digital is ecological! ; 3.
 Let's break the codes, digital is inclusive!) - Give conferences in high schools on these themes - Share and publicize existing initiatives in many companies and organizations to promote the integration of women in digital professions

-- Restore a homogeneous representation of women and men in the digital world - Reduce inequalities between girls and boys on the digital sector - Give model role for girls - Gain talent in the digital sector Benefits for target groups - Give information to the staff and teachers to guide girls students who want to work in digital - Reduce sexism - Make visible new professions for girls students - Give arguments to students to allow them to defend themselves against inequalities Links to resources https://femmes-numerique.fr/ Issue n°11: support active guidance to help pupils find their way and challenge stereotypes that hinder access to certain professions
+- Restore a homogeneous representation of women and men in the digital world - Reduce inequalities between girls and boys on the digital sector - Create role models for girls - Gain talent in the digital sector Benefits for target groups - Give information to the staff and teachers to guide female students who want a carrier in digital technology - Reduce sexism - Make visible new professions for girl students - Arrange debates to students to allow them to defend themselves against inequalities Links to resources https://femmes-numerique.fr/ Issue n°11: support active guidance to help pupils find their way and challenge stereotypes that hinder access to certain professions

 This competition was created to generate interest for young people, and in particular girls, in considering scientific or technical careers.
-This annual contest (2022), conceived by Solvay company and now managed by BeWiSe in collaboration with local stakeholders will take place in person at Solvay Research Centre in Brussels.
-Teams of secondary schools students led by girls will compete to solve a scientific challenge.
-The top prize covers the cost of the first year of tuition fee at a high education institution.
-In truly Belgian inclusive fashion, communication is in Dutch and French and link the languages communities.
+This annual contest (2022), conceived by Solvay company and now managed by BeWiSe in collaboration with local stakeholders took place at Solvay Research Centre in Brussels.
+Teams of secondary schools students led by girls competed to solve a scientific challenge.
+The top prize covered the cost of the first year of tuition fee at a high education institution.
+In truly Belgian inclusive fashion, communication was in Dutch and French which links the two language communities.